kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 Still hanging along?
 Great!
 Before going into actual reverse engineering example, a quick look will be taken at how heap and stack memory works in assembly.
 This is essential to help understanding what is happening in the assembly code and why.
 I won't dive into too much details here, so I recommend also checking out more detailed sources on memory management as well in the end of this post.

-When a software is executed, memory is reverved for the application.
+When a software is executed, memory is reserved for the application.
 Part of this memory is allocated for stack and the maximum size of it is usually fixed by the operating system.
 Part of the memory is reserved for heap.

 How does the stack memory work?
 It is fairly simple.
 It's pretty much similar to the [stack data type](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)), where values are pushed on top of the stack and popped out in the reverse order to be used as.
 Like a LIFO queue.
 It's like blazing-fast bookkeeping and putting stuff aside while doing something else.